iyreshot/Modlist/README.md

 - Ivy, for being so kind and motivating me to keep modding :)
 - Gears, for being amazing
 - Anna and Meg, you are the best ever!
-- Althro, for the wonderful ANVIL modlist that I built this from.
-It helped jumpstart the list and without it I may never have started this.
+- Biggie for making Baseline, which I used to jumpstart my list.
 - Althros, for writing the license.
 - Halgari, for creation of this wonderful tool
 - To everyone out there who supports the streams ❤❤